-Table 1: Bushfire Attack Level (BAL) Assessment for six example dwellings (See Appendix H for site details)
+Table 1: Bushfire Attack Level (BAL) Assessment for the site (See Appendix H for site details)

-A dwelling with a >35m setback between vegetation will achieve a BAL rating of BAL-12.5.
-A dwelling with a setback distance between 25m and 35m will achieve a BAL rating of BAL-19.
-A dwelling with a setback between 20m and 25m will achieve a BAL rating of BAL-29.
-All provide acceptable solutions because construction standards will be increased to mitigate the increased exposure (Table 1).
+A dwelling with a 16m setback between woodland vegetation with no effective slope will achieve a BAL rating of BAL-29.
+A dwelling with a setback distance between 29m and 35m with downslope 3-4 degrees will achieve a BAL rating of BAL-19.
+A dwelling with a setback greater than 35 metres will achieve a BAL rating of BAL-12.5.
+All

 A Bushfire Attack Level of BAL-12.5 means the risk is considered to be low.
-The construction elements are expected to be exposed to a radiant heat flux not greater than 12.5kW/m^2.
-There is a risk of ember attack and burning debris ignited by windbourne embers and a likelihood of exposure to radiant heat (Standards Australia 2009).
+The construction elements are expected to be exposed to a radiant heat flux not greater than 12.5kW/m2.
+There is a risk of ember attack and burning debris ignited by windborne embers and a likelihood of exposure to radiant heat (Standards Australia 2009).
 The recommended construction sections are 3 and 5 in AS 3959-2009.

 A Bushfire Attack Level of BAL-19 means the risk is considered to be moderate.
-The construction elements are expected to be exposed to a radiant heat flux not greater than 19kW/m^2.
-There is a risk of ember attack and burning debris ignited by windbourne embers and a likelihood of exposure to radiant heat (Standards Australia 2009).
+The construction elements are expected to be exposed to a radiant heat flux not greater than 19kW/m2.
+There is a risk of ember attack and burning debris ignited by windborne embers and a likelihood of exposure to radiant heat (Standards Australia 2009).
 The recommended construction sections are 3 and 6 in AS 3959-2009.

 A Bushfire Attack Level of BAL-29 means the risk is considered to be high.
-The construction elements are expected to be exposed to a radiant heat flux not greater than 29kW/m^2.
-There is an increased risk of ember attack and burning debris ignited by windbourne embers and a likelihood of exposure to an increased level of radiant heat (Standards Australia 2009).
+The construction elements are expected to be exposed to a radiant heat flux not greater than 29kW/m2.
+There is an increased risk of ember attack and burning debris ignited by windborne embers and a likelihood of exposure to an increased level of radiant heat (Standards Australia 2009).
 The recommended construction sections are 3 and 7 in AS 3959-2009.

 This example assessment demonstrates that all proposed buildings will fall within the acceptable level of risk (i.e. BAL-29 and lower) and will have construction standards increased to meet AS 3959 requirements.
-All lots require a BAL assessment at building licence application stage to confirm accurate construction standard requirements.
+All lots require a BAL assessment at building licence application stage to confirm accurate construction standard requirements as the exact location of the dwelling is required in order to confirm BAL ratings.